11ty/eleventy-base-blog/content/blog/2020-10-16-musings-bela.md

 headerImage: true
 projects: true
 tag:
   - bela
   - interactive
   - eeg
   - pure-data
   - python
   - sonification
 category: audio
 author: jackson
 description: "A tale of accelerometers, knobs, an EEG and the attempt to tame sound with my mind."
-draft: true
+emoji: 🧠
 ---

 In an effort to explore the wild world of interactive music systems, I decided to work with a [portable EEG reader](https://choosemuse.com/) and a [Bela](https://bela.io/) coupled with an accelerometer and potentiometers.
 Little did I know how much of a challenge it would be to join both software and hardware within an interactive package.